Free World Military Assistance Forces: Command arrangements

 The South Koreans, whose troops eventually took over defense of most of the populated coastal region of II Corps, rejected any semblance of formal American operational control.
 Viewing their presence in South Vietnam as a bargaining lever in their relations with the U.S. and as an occasion to assert themselves as an Asian anti-Communist power in their own right, the South Koreans from the outset insisted that their expeditionary force be treated as independent of, and coequal with, the U.S. and South Vietnamese armies.
-Since the U.S. needed Korean soldiers in Vietnam much more than the Koreans needed to be there, the South Korean government was able to obtain generally what it wanted in terms of command relationships.
+Since the U.S. desired to have South Korean soldiers in South Vietnam much more than the South Koreans needed to be there, the South Korean government was able to obtain generally what it wanted in terms of command relationships.

 On 6 September 1965, after lengthy conferences between the South Korean commander, General Chae Myung-shin, Westmoreland and Cao Văn Viên, a new military working arrangement was signed providing for MACV logistical and intelligence support for the South Korean force, but Chae, on grounds of national sovereignty and prestige, refused to sign any document formally placing his troops under Westmoreland’s operational control.
 On the question of command, the document simply declared that the South Korean units would “execute necessary operational missions in support of the National Pacification Program” under their own commander.
-Privately, Chae and other Korean officials assured Westmoreland that their forces would act as though they were under his orders and those of the I Field Force, Vietnam commander, Major general Stanley R. Larsen, as long as nothing was put in writing and the orders were couched as requests.
+Privately, Chae and other South Korean officials assured Westmoreland that their forces would act as though they were under his orders and those of the I Field Force, Vietnam commander, Major general Stanley R. Larsen, as long as nothing was put in writing and the orders were couched as requests.
 Westmoreland accepted this gentlemen’s agreement as "probably more durable and certainly more politically palatable than a formal arrangement that would create unnecessary controversy... be politically awkward to the Koreans, and in the final analysis not be binding."

-Peak strength of FWMF forces
+Peak strength of the FWMAF

-At peak strength, the FWMF amounted to more than 68,000 men and included 31 maneuver battalions.
+At peak strength, the FWMAF amounted to more than 68,000 men and included 31 maneuver battalions.
 These comprised: